 Off-The-Shelf Orthopaedic Shoes

 Another benefit that needs to be eliminated from plans is off-the-shelf orthopaedic shoes.
 These are standard shoes sold in speciality stores for usually a lot more money.
 It’s like going and getting your favourite pair of running shoes and putting them through your benefit plan.
-If everyone was to discover this loophole in their plan, how quickly do you think it would take for claims to run out of control?
+If everyone discovered this loophole in their plan, how quickly do you think it would take for claims to run out of control?

 Oral Hygiene Instruction for Adults

-Although this is not as common as it used to be, I still see it pop up in about 30% of the cases that we work on.
+Although this is not as common as it used to be, I still see it pop up in about 30% of the cases we work on.
 This is when the dentist or hygienist explains to you how to brush and floss your teeth properly.
 I’m alright with a one-time explanation to a child, but oral hygiene instruction for adults is a little excessive.
 Next time, you may want to YouTube it instead.
-Consider that this explanation if on your plan can cost over $50 per visit.
+Consider that this explanation, if on your plan, can cost over $50 per visit.